gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

 We still have to deal with signals though.
 Could we reduce their imprint on our code?

-## Third approach: Self pipe trick
+## Third approach: Self-pipe trick

-This is a really nifty, quite well known trick at this point, where we bridge the world of signals with the world of file descriptors with the `pipe(2)` system call.
+This is a really nifty, quite well known [trick](https://cr.yp.to/docs/selfpipe.html) at this point, where we bridge the world of signals with the world of file descriptors with the `pipe(2)` system call.

 Usually, pipes are a form of inter-process communication, and here we do not want to communicate with the child process (since it could be any program, and most programs do not get chatty with their parent process).
 What we do is: in the signal handler for `SIGCHLD`, we simply write (anything) to our own pipe.
 We know this is signal-safe so it's good.